valu-digital/fawe-ios/README.md

 More examples
 -------------------

 For more examples, see **FAWEAppDelegate.m**.
-To see the icons in action, simply clone the repository and open the enclosed project in your XCode.
+To see the icons in action, simply clone the repository, open the project in your XCode and run in the device or simulator.

 License
 -------------------